kristapsk/raspibolt-extras/joinmarket.md

 [![tippin.me](https://badgen.net/badge/%E2%9A%A1%EF%B8%8Ftippin.me/@kristapsk/F0918E)](https://tippin.me/@kristapsk)

-(this guide is unfinished draft, work in progress)

 ### Introduction

 [JoinMarket](https://github.com/JoinMarket-Org/joinmarket-clientserver) is a CoinJoin software, which allows you to increase privacy and fungibility of on-chain Bitcoin transactions.
 It includes it's own Bitcoin wallet, backed by `bitcoind`, and uses market maker / market taker model, which means that either you pay small fee for having CoinJoin privacy fast (taker) or just keep software running and then you get paid for providing liquidity for CoinJoin's, in addition gaining privacy in a longer periods of time (maker).
 Even if you aren't interested in privacy of your coins, you can use JoinMarket for some little passive income from your bitcoins, without giving up your private keys.
 From my personal experience, currently earnings from running JoinMarket as a market maker (called yield generator bot) are bigger than what you get from routing Lightning Network payments (but still don't expect to get rich fast with that, will be less than 1% per year most likely).